 Carry Forward Print

-Individuals can carry forward any Annual Allowance that has not used from the previous three tax years to the current tax year.
+Individuals can carry forward any Annual Allowance that has not been used from the previous three tax years to the current tax year.
 The amount of the unused Annual Allowance can then be added to the current year’s Annual Allowance.
-This gives an individual a higher amount of available Annual Allowance.

 Individuals must have been a member of a registered pension scheme to have an unused Annual Allowance to carry forward from an earlier year.
 If the individual has been a member of a registered pension scheme but, in one particular year, has not made pension savings for that year then the individual can carry forward the annual allowance from that year.

-Individuals do not need to inform HM Revenue & Customs that they have any unused Annual Allowance that they want to use to set off against an Annual Allowance charge for a later year.
-This does not need to be included on the Self-Assessment tax return, although the relief for the additional premiums paid must be claimed in the normal way.
+Individuals do not need to inform HM Revenue & Customs that they have any unused Annual Allowance that they want to use for a later year, and this does not need to be disclosed on the Self-Assessment tax return, although the relief for the additional premiums paid must be claimed in the normal way.